-Alongside robustness tests of two kinds.
+Alongside robustness tests of three kinds.

 b) What happens to the large amount of significant 3 x 3 matrices arising from study of the triangle upon passing to the quadrilateral and the tetrahaedron of the 4-body problem?

-From Lie Theory to a new Differential-Geometric Pillar of Flat Geometry
+4) From Lie Theory to a new Differential-Geometric Pillar of Flat Geometry

 My local resolution of the classical Problem of Time between background-dependent and background independent Physics amounts to a rediscovery of a large chunk of local Lie Theory.
 It has however some extra kick, because a great result of Dirac’s for constrained dynamical systems was not spotted as a result generalizing to Lie Theory.